The Comprehensive Guide To Relationship Obsessive-Compulsive Disorder (ROCD)

 Cognitive-Behavioral Therapy (CBT)

 CBT is a form of behavior therapy that teaches clients to identify triggers of negative behavior and learn how to place new behaviors in their place.
 This brain-based therapy operates under the assumption that people behave negatively or positively in response to their perception of their environment.
-Therefore, according to the principles of cognitive-behavioral therapy, changing negative perceptions can also change (or eliminate) negative responses to the environment.
+Therefore, according to the principles of cognitive-behavioral treatment, changing negative perceptions can also change (or eliminate) negative reactions to the environment.

 Exposure Therapy with Response Prevention (ERP)